******* WARNING WARNING WARNING *******

 It is built to have a much flatter response than an AKG style capsule and it begins to roll off the high frequencies above about 14Khz.
 It has a slight lift in the upper mid- range that adds a unique "grit" to the sound.
 It seems to just cut through a mix and sit there.

-We are now selling the RK47 capsule for those who want a u47 sound but have a budget to follow.
-It has a very similar response.
+The "BASIC" Edition uses the RK47 capsule for those who want a u47 sound but have a tight budget.
+It has a very similar response to the Peluso but costs much less.

 (Actually it's an old circuit from the u47)